unclecode/callama/README.md

 ```
 python setup.py
 ```
-5. Add your HuggingFace token in ".token.env", and then rename the file to ".env".
+5. Add your HuggingFace token in ".env.text", and then rename the file to ".env".

 6. Run the example code in the `examples` folder to see the models in action.